Teriyaki Glazed Salmon Fillets

 6. Finish and Serve

-Transfer the glazed salmon to serving plates and drizzle with the reserved uncooked sauce.
-Garnish generously with sesame seeds and sliced scallions.
-Serve immediately while the glaze is still warm and glossy.
+Remove the salmon once it flakes easily and the glaze is dark, shiny, and slightly sticky.
+Transfer to plates and drizzle with the reserved sauce that was not used during cooking.
+Garnish with sesame seeds and scallions and serve immediately while the glaze is still fluid and glossy.

 *Notes